Pratik-Shrivastava/SEBI-course/04_python_regex.md

 ### 1️⃣ REGEX (Regular Expressions)

 **Definition:**
-Regular Expressions are smart patterns used to match, extract, or replace strings using the `re` module.
+Regular Expressions are powerful text patterns used to find, extract, or replace specific strings using the `re` module in Python.

 **Concept:**
+Think of regex as **smart search**.
 Instead of searching text manually, regex lets you describe what you want — e.g., digits, words, email IDs.

 #### Common Functions
 | Function | Description |